 Although today he's known as an outrageously popular fantasy author, George R.R.
 Martin wrote a matter-of-factly horrific science-fiction story in 1976 which is included here, "Meathouse Man."
 It's the oldest story collected, but it's also one of the very best, an emotionally complex story of a man, his work, and unrequited love.
 Oh, and zombie sex on distant planets called corpseworlds.
 Probably the best-written and most affecting piece in the anthology: He slept with a ghost beside him, a supernaturally beautiful ghost, the husk of a dead dream.
 He woke to her each morning.

 Yes, The Splat Pack c.
 1986/7TV writer Richard Christian Matheson (yes, the son) contributes two of his short-short fictions, "Red" and "Goosebumps."
 Short sharp shocks, nicely done.
 Reminds me that I'm still trying to find a decent copy of his collection Scars and Other Distinguishing Marks, which I lost ages ago.
 Another British writer, Philip Nutman, who interviewed many filmmakers for Fangoria mag, presents a grim picture of the bloody-minded futureless 1980 youth of his home country in "Full Throttle."
 Tough stuff; I can practically see the young Tim Roth and Ray Winstone carousing in a movie version.
-Solid, disturbing stories of varying grisliness by Edward Bryant, Wayne Allen Sallee, and Roberta Lannes also feature; while the worst in the anthology is truly Rex Miller's "Reunion Moon," which I'll not even describe except to say it's a piece of shit.
+Also solid, disturbing stories of varying grit grisliness by Edward Bryant ("While She Was Out," years later made into a film), Wayne Allen Sallee ("Rapid Transit," first in a trilogy of short terror tales), and Roberta Lannes ("Goodbye Dark Love," which I'd first read in Cutting Edge) also feature, each probing the depths of contemporary non-supernatural horror with an emphasis on character.
+The worst in the anthology is truly Rex Miller's "Reunion Moon," which I'll not even describe except to say it's a piece of shit.